Steve-Bulgin/PROG3210_A2/README.md

 - Added Delete and updated Main

+# 2017.01.04

+- Added in custom adapter for player listviews

 ## Features to add

 - ~~Swipe views~~
 - ~~Delete One/Add from db~~
+- ~~Custom listview adapter for handling player lists~~
 - Slide animation on swipe